 That’s where I spent my childhood climbing trees, collecting hermit crabs, and playing jump rope with long strands of kelp.
 Through my school years, I studied the climate crisis and the many inequities wrought by waste and pollution.
 My love for nature led me to explore incredible ecosystems all over the world.
 The more I saw, the more awestruck I was by our planet’s beauty – but also by the ubiquity of plastics spoiling and disfiguring even the most remote corners of Earth.

-Joined by my partner of over five years, Matt, we co-founded Sway in 2019 with the vision of building a regenerative future.
-Since then, we've traveled from California to Peru visiting seaweed farms along the Pacific Coast, explored regions of the world most affected by plastic waste, and met with biomaterial innovators across borders and backgrounds.
+My co-founders and I built Sway with the vision of creating a truly regenerative future.
+We've traveled all over the world visiting seaweed farms, explored regions of the world most affected by plastic waste, and met with biomaterial innovators across borders and backgrounds.
 And now, we’ve built a team of remarkable individuals to bring seaweed replacements for plastics to market.
 We're so excited for what comes next.

 Let's make waves.